Finally Free (song): Composition

 Many songs on The Nothing deal heavily with loss, reflecting Davis' experience with the death with his wife Deven and his mother in quick succession.
-This is lyrically alluded to in Finally Free, hinting at someone dealing with what has been described as "perhaps the deepest, most confounding loss of his life".
+This is lyrically alluded to in "Finally Free", hinting at someone dealing with what has been described as "perhaps the deepest, most confounding loss of his life".
 The song is dedicated to Deven and her battle with addiction, serving as an elegy and a celebration of her life, due to being "finally free" from the torment.

 Described as "more mid paced" than earlier tracks, the song initiates with weird guitar sounds leading into "a snaking groove" backed by Davis' verses, before expanding into a grand chorus, this cycle repeating until the breakdown.

 Reception

-Finally Free has been described as one of the weaker songs on The Nothing in a Kerrang review, stating it "fails to hold the [listener's] attention".
+Finally Free has been described by Kerrang! as one of the weaker songs on The Nothing, stating it "fails to hold the [listener's] attention".
 A review from Louder Sound, however, lauds it as "a brilliantly dynamic banger".